sk88ks/bq-client/README.md

 bq-client
 =========

-Bq-client is a client for Google bigquery with gokang.
+Bq-client is a client for Google bigquery with golang.
 This works on progress.

 Current API Documents: